-When using the ANT-20 in remote operating mode, it is not normally desirable to receive a logon request during startup.
-When using a DominoCOM ANT-20, it is essential that the log-on request is disabled.
+When using the ANT-20SE in remote operating mode, it is not normally desirable to receive a log-on request during startup.

-To disable the log-on request
+To disable the log-on request:

-- 1. Start or return to Windows 95. - 2.
-Click the Windows 95 "Start" button, choose "Settings" and then choose "Control Panel".
+- 1. Start or return to Windows95. - 2.
+Click the Windows95 "Start" button, choose "Settings" and then choose "Control Panel".
 In the "Control Panel" window, double-click the "Network" icon. - 3.
 In the "Configuration" tab of the "Network" window, select "Windows Logon" in the "Primary Network Logon" list and confirm with "OK". - 4.
-Reboot the ANT-20 now.
+Reboot the ANT-20SE now.